Derraphics/Derraphics-Tech/README.md

     ```
 * Open the project on VS Code and liveserver
 ## Known Bugs
-* the akan name is not working as expected
-* When the user clicks on the Calculate button the user should see the akan name but Akan is not funtioning

 ## Technologies Used
 * HTML
 * css